 English shall be the ordinary language of work of the Association, although any other language may also be used in certain presentations from time to time.

 This Constitution may be amended by a two-third majority of the members present at the General Assembly.

-The General Assembly may elect an Honorary President, to serve for a term of four years, to liaise with the Coordinating Committee in achieving the objectives of the IAMG.
+The General Assembly may elect an President, to serve for a term of four years, to liaise with the Council in achieving the objectives of the IAMG.